Ruby on Rails extension for Flash Builder 4

 1. Select the Data/Services window shown in the image above.
 If this is not visible, select it from Window -> Data/Services

-2. Click on “Connect to Data/Service” in the Data/Services window
+2. Click on “Connect to Data/Service” (highlighted in the image) in the Data/Services window

 You will see a window launched with options to select the type of service as shown in the image below.